 The District of Columbia and neighboring suburbs in Virginia and Maryland “are particularly vulnerable due to the multitude of defense agencies and contractors located in the region,” according to a Feb.
 18 report by Wells Fargo’s Vitner and colleague Michael Brown based on the Pew Center’s research.

 Washington is the seventh-largest U.S. metropolitan area, with 5.7 million people, 2011 Census Bureau data show.
 It’s home to Bethesda, Maryland-based Lockheed Martin, the world’s largest defense contractor and maker of the F-35 Joint Strike Fighter, the Pentagon’s costliest weapons program.
 Northrop Grumman Corp.
-(NOC), maker of Global Hawk surveillance drones, and General Dynamics Corp.
-(GD), producer of Abrams tanks, are both based in Falls Church, Virginia.
+(NOC:US), maker of Global Hawk surveillance drones, and General Dynamics Corp.
+(GD:US), producer of Abrams tanks, are both based in Falls Church, Virginia.

 The pain will spread from Washington to large military bases in small Georgia towns.
 It would affect many Americans, from air traffic controllers and nuclear-warhead researchers to elementary school students and Internal Revenue Service informants, according to the Pew Charitable Trusts.
 Even federal workers charged with implementing sequestration face furloughs, Pew said.